- Garden / Landscaping / Patio — 231

 Location and hardscape

-Where do you want to have the garden?
+Where do you want to have a garden?
 At the rooftop, courtyard, side yard, backyard, front yard, on a slope, a bank by the hillside?
-Keep sun’s exposure in mind.
+Keep the sun’s exposure in mind.

 Do not forget the hardscape.
 You may consider using gravel, mulch, brick pavers, decking, concrete pavers, or natural stone pavers.